ianthetechie/digital-garden/content/til/optimizing-rustc-target-features.md

 # Background: CPU features

-One of the things that a modern optimizing compiler does for your code is to take advantage of these features.
+A compiler translates your "idiomatic" code into low-level instructions.
+Modern optimizing compilers are pretty good at figuring out ways to cleverly rewrite your code to make it faster, while still being functionally equivalent at execution time.
+The instructions may be reordered from what your simple mental model expects, and they may even have no resemblance.
-This includes rewriting known patterns into "vectorized" code using specialized SIMD instructions.
+This includes rewriting some loop-like (or iterator) patterns into "vectorized" code using SIMD instructions that perform some operation on multiple values at once.

-In Rust compiler speak, your base configuration is determined by the _target triple_ you're building for.
+Special instruction families like this often vary within a single architecture, which may be surprising at first.
+The compiler can be configured to enable (or disable!) specific "features", optimizing for compatibility or speed.

+In `rustc`, each _target triple_ has a default set of CPU features enabled.
 In the case of my work laptop, that's `aarch64-apple-darwin`.
-Since this architecture doesn't have a lot of configurations, the compiler can make some pretty good assumptions about what's available.
+Since this architecture doesn't have a lot of variation among chips, the compiler can make some pretty good assumptions about what's available.
-(In fact, for my specific CPU, it's perfect!)
+(In fact, for my specific CPU, the M1 Max, it's perfect!)

-Unfortunately, CPUs are far from homogenous, and there are a lot of differences within the most common architectures you're likely to deploy on.
-As a result, your code is often compiled for the lowest common denominator.
+But we'll soon see this is not the case for the most common target: x86_64 Linux.

 # Checking available features

+To figure out what features we could theoretically enable, we need some CPU info from the machine we intend to deploy on.
 The canonical way of checking CPU features on Linux is probably to `cat /proc/cpuinfo`.
 This gives a lot more output that you probably need though.
 Helpfully, `rustc` includes a simple command that shows you the config